James Proche

-James Proche II (/proʊˈʃeɪ/ proh-SHAY; born September 21, 1996) is an American professional football wide receiver for the Tennessee Titans of the National Football League (NFL).
+James Proche II (/proʊˈʃeɪ/ proh-SHAY; born September 21, 1996) is an American professional football wide receiver.
 He played college football for the SMU Mustangs and was selected by the Baltimore Ravens in the sixth round of the 2020 NFL draft.

 Early life

 Proche grew up in Dallas, Texas and originally attended Red Oak before transferring to DeSoto High School for his senior year due to academic concerns with Prime Prep.
 He caught 18 passes for 335 yards and a touchdown in his only season with the Eagles, playing in only seven games due to suffering kidney failure during summer training camp.
 Rated a three-star recruit, Proche committed to play college football at SMU over offers from Colorado State, Louisville, Maryland, TCU and Wake Forest among other offers.